Warrenton, Missouri: Economy

 Warren County R-III School District is the largest employer in Warren County.

 In 2018, the city of Warrenton opened a second I-70 overpass, about 2 miles west of the original State Road 47 overpass.
 This was completed to account for future growth in the city.

 Education

-Warrenton and the adjacent city of Truesdale, Missouri are home to the Warren County R-III School District, which is fully accredited in the state of Missouri.
+Warrenton and the adjacent city of Truesdale are within the Warren County R-III School District, which is fully accredited in the state of Missouri.
 The district currently has six buildings: Warrenton High School, Daniel Boone Elementary, Warrior Ridge Elementary, Rebecca Boone Elementary, Black Hawk Middle School, Central office/ Early Childhood center.

-Warrenton is also home to Holy Rosary School, a small Catholic school serving children in Kindergarten through eighth grade.
+Warrenton is also home to Holy Rosary School, a Growing Catholic school serving families with children in Pre K through eighth grade.

 The Central Wesleyan College was an important German-American institution from 1864 to 1941.
 After closing, one of the campus buildings burned on February 17, 1957 killing 72 persons in the Warrenton Nursing Home Fire.

 Warrenton has a public library, a branch of the Scenic Regional Library system.